 - current research on regular attendance at school and the connection to student achievement and well-being

 - consultation with Hastings and Prince Edward Public Health (refer to the PDF link below)

 - input from the board’s mental health lead, attendance counsellors and the supervisor of child and youth counsellors

 - input from superintendents of education and members of senior administration

-Letter of support from Hastings Prince Edward Public Health (PDF)
+Letter of support from Hastings Prince Edward Public Health (Pdf)

-Pediculosis (head lice) Reference Documents (2 MB, PDF)
+Pediculosis (head lice) Reference Documents (Pdf)

 The current research and evidence, as well as the recommendation of experts in the medical and mental health professions, are clear that a “no nit” procedure is neither necessary nor supported.
 Excluding students from attending school based on this evidence does not reflect a commitment to equity or to the mandate of public education to be accessible to all students.